GeekyShacklebolt/dotfiles/README.md

 # mydotfiles
-Collaborating my configuration files.

-I use this repository to collaborate my dotfiles at one place.
+I use this repository to gather my dotfiles at one place.

 ![LICENCE](https://github.com/GeekyShacklebolt/mydotfiles/blob/master/LICENSE)